Skip advert

 Frequently Asked Questions

 Yes.
-You can make larger monthly payments to settle the outstanding balance sooner, which is known as an “early settlement.”
-Or you could pay a large lump sum to pay off the entire balance.
+You can make larger monthly payments to settle the outstanding balance sooner, which is known as “partial early settlement.”
+Or you could pay a large lump sum to pay off the entire balance, which is called “early settlement”.
 You will need to ask the finance company for a “settlement figure” to know how much this will cost you.

 If you decide to end the contract early, this is called “voluntary termination” and you will have to hand back the car.
-If you have paid less than half the agreed finance amount, you will have to continue paying until you make the halfway amount.
+If you have paid less than half the total amount payable for the car including deposit, you will have to continue paying until you make the halfway amount.
+This will be marked on your credit file for other lenders to see and will be taken into consideration in future lending decisions.

 Did you know you can sell your car with Auto Express?
 Get the highest bid from our network of over 5,500 dealers and we'll do the rest.
 Click here to try Auto Express Sell My Car now...